 1. Arrowwood viburnum (Viburnum dentatum).
 Arrowwood is an attractive, dense, easily grown multi-stemmed shrub.
 Soil, moisture and light adaptable, it can quickly reach 6 to 8 feet.
 Arrowwood spreads by suckering.
 The blue-black berries it produces are high in fat making them valuable to fall migrants.
 Numerous species of birds nest in this shrub including gray catbirds, towhees, mockingbirds, brown thrashers and cardinals.
 Viburnum species are also larval host plants for over 100 native butterfly and moth caterpillars.

-2. Chokeberries (Photinia spp.): Black chokeberry (P. melanocarpa) and red chokeberry (P. pyrifolia) are underused multi-season shrubs with excellent fall color.
+2. Chokeberries (Aronia spp.): Black chokeberry (A. melanocarpa) and red chokeberry (A. arbutifolia) are underused multi-season shrubs with excellent fall color.
 They prefer moist, acidic soils (pH <6.5) but are adaptable to drier sites.
 Black chokeberry is compact, generally 3 to 5 feet tall.
 Red chokeberry has an upright, narrow form, growing from 6 to 10 feet high.
 Both species can form large colonies and are best used in mass groupings or for a living hedge.
 They can also be planted for soil stabilization.
 Full sun is best for strong fruiting.
 In winter, birds eat the berries after more desirable fruit have been exhausted.
-Photinia species support five native Lepidoptera larvae.
+Aronia species support five native Lepidoptera larvae.

 3. American beautyberry (Callicarpa americana).
 This pretty shrub prefers moist soils and part sun.
 It most often grows from 3 to 5 feet high and as wide with some shrubs peaking at about 12 feet.
 American beautyberry has long graceful arching branches and densely clustered fruit in late summer into fall.
 The small bright magenta berries are consumed by many types of birds.